FauxFaux/bloboperations/README.md

  making it quicker and cheaper to store lots of data.

 There are two APIs, a high-level "filesystem-like" API, and the underlying hashed storage mechanism.

-The filesystem-like API provides names, and lets you store other additional metadata alongside your files:
+The filesystem-like API provides names, and lets you store other additional metadata alongside your files (metadata is disabled by default, see section below):

 ```java
 File myData = new File(some, path);